Bauria Golam Khalek Academy

 Bauria Golam Khalek (G.K) Academy is a Government-Managed Private secondary school in Sandwip Upazila, Chittagong District, Bangladesh.
 The school is one of the oldest and biggest (in terms of the number of students) schools in Sandwip.
-The school was established by Zamindar Golam Khalek in 1947 with the help of a Japanese welfare agency, the entire campus of the school is established on the land donated by Golam Khalek.
-This schools typically receive government funding and follow the National Curriculum, but it is managed by a school managing committee.
+The school was established by Zamindar Golam Khalek Chowdhury in 1947.
+In fact, Bauria G. K. Academy is a side-by-side two-school system; the Primary School runs from class one through five and the High School (Secondary School) runs from class six through ten.
+The entire campus of the school is established on the land donated by Golam Khalek Chowdhury.
+The school has a big play ground for various sports (including football) and cultural activities.
+This schools typically receive partial government funding and follow the National Curriculum, but it is managed by a school managing committee.